 To create a thicker crust stop once you’ve reached the sides, to create a stuffed crust keep teasing the dough out until you have an overhang of about 1 inch.

-- Brush the crust with beaten egg.
+Brush the crust with the 'milk' and paprika glaze.

 - Add toppings of your choice in this order – Cheese > Toppings > Cheese

-- Cook on 190C/375F/Gas 5 for 20-30mins until well risen and golden brown
+Cook on 200°C/180°F for 20-25mins until well risen and golden brown